Senegal presidential candidate list excludes opposition leader Sonko

 The 49-year-old opposition figure has generated a passionate following among Senegal’s disaffected youth, striking a chord with his pan-Africanist rhetoric and tough stance on former colonial power France.

-He has denied the charges, saying they are intended to prevent him from running in February’s election.
+He has denied the charges, saying they are intended to prevent him from running in February’s election, which the government rejects.

 The published list of candidates also includes two women, gynaecologist Rose Wardini and entrepreneur Anta Babacar Ngom.